theoportlock/m4efad/README.md

 The codebase is organised as per the figures in the manuscript.

+Important: The 'data/' directory on this manuscripts figshare page (access token given to reviewers) should be downloaded and placed in this project's top directory.

 Scripts should be ran from within the 'code/' directory and in the order that follows:

 ```